tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 console.log(ar[3].prop) // "bar" (access object properties)
 ```

-There are many [data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) in JavaScript and like shown above, arrays can hold any of the primitive types (undefined, String, Number, Boolean, BigInt, Symbol) and structural types (Objects and functions).
+There are many [data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) in JavaScript and like shown above, arrays can hold any of the primitive types (undefined, String, Number, Boolean, BigInt, Symbol) and structural types.

 <h2 class="post-heading">How can I create an Array?</h2>